peteroupc/URIUtility/api/com.upokecenter.util.URIUtility.md

 **Returns:**

-* A URI built from the given components.
+* A URI built from the specified components.

 **Throws:**